 The autumn/winter season is upon us and the news feels like it can’t get any worse.

 Even though it’s many years since I left teaching, I still make resolutions at this time of year.

-With this in mind, and newly inspired by the Olympics in Tokyo, I’ve been learning about the Japanese philosophy of Ikigai, and using it to help me plan a happier, healthier winter.
+With this in mind, I’ve been learning about the Japanese philosophy of Ikigai, and using it to help me plan a happier, healthier winter.

 Here’s what I’ve learned so far, and hopefully there’s some inspiration here for you too.

 Ikigai and longevity

 One international study showed that people with a sense of purpose in life are at a lower risk of heart disease.

 Areas all over the world with high numbers of people living long and healthy lives have shown to have ‘purpose in life’ as a common link.

 There are several books available on the topic of Ikigai if you want to study and learn in more depth.